-BMW 530e hybrid - Reliability & safety
+BMW 5 Series hybrid - Reliability & safety

-The BMW 5 Series is still very new, but BMW builds safe and sturdy cars
+The BMW 5 Series is still very new but BMW builds safe and sturdy cars

-BMW 530e reliability
+BMW 530e and 545e xDrive reliability

 Safety certainly isn’t a worry, with the BMW 5 Series bagging the full five stars in Euro NCAP crash-testing.
 Scores of 91% for adult occupant protection, 85% for child occupant safety and 81% in the pedestrian category are all impressive.
 An optional Driving Assistant pack adds technology including a lane-departure warning system and alerts for nearby traffic as you reverse out of a parking space.
 This can even be upgraded to Driving Assistant Plus, with active cruise control and autonomous emergency braking, although it’s a shame BMW can’t offer more of this advanced technology as standard.